 The use of evaporative and desiccant technologies combined allows this cooling system to sidestep the need of a condenser unit (the outdoor portion of your air conditioner) that uses the majority of an A/C’s electric draw.
 This means that, in some parts of the country, DEVap air conditioners could cut energy use by up to 75%.
 As an added bonus, DEVap contains no chlorofluorocarbons or hydrochlorofluorocarbons (CFCs and HCFCs), which have a bad reputation for harmful ozone depletion.

 You can learn more about the CFCs in air conditioning’s refrigerants by reading our blog, EPA’s Warning Highlights the Importance of Working With A Professional HVAC Company.

 Why Standard Air is Still King

 While this new technology sounds exciting, it is years away from becoming a reality for average households.
 Currently, the NREL’s hope is to have a cost-effective model of the DEVap available for commercial use in three to five years.
-Adaptation of this air conditioner for home and small business use could take much longer.
+Adaptation of this air conditioner for home use could take much longer.